Relational model: Database

-In this design we have six relvars: Customer, Order, Order Line, Invoice, Invoice Line and Product.
+In this design we have three relvars: Customer, Order, and Invoice.
 The bold, underlined attributes are candidate keys.
 The non-bold, underlined attributes are foreign keys.

 Usually one candidate key is chosen to be called the primary key and used in preference over the other candidate keys, which are then called alternate keys.

 A candidate key is a unique identifier enforcing that no tuple will be duplicated; this would make the relation into something else, namely a bag, by violating the basic definition of a set.
 Both foreign keys and superkeys (that includes candidate keys) can be composite, that is, can be composed of several attributes.
 Below is a tabular depiction of a relation of our example Customer relvar; a relation can be thought of as a value that can be attributed to a relvar.

 Customer relation

-If we attempted to insert a new customer with the ID 1234567890, this would violate the design of the relvar since Customer ID is a primary key and we already have a customer 1234567890.
+If we attempted to insert a new customer with the ID 123, this would violate the design of the relvar since Customer ID is a primary key and we already have a customer 123.
 The DBMS must reject a transaction such as this that would render the database inconsistent by a violation of an integrity constraint.
+However, it is possible to insert another customer named Alice, as long as this new customer has a unique ID, since the Name field is not part of the primary key.